php-etl/documentation/content/core-concept/satellite/_index.en.md

 ### Setting up the Adapter

-First, you should declare the docker image, or the file, on which we want to build the micro-service.
+First, you should declare the docker image, or the file, on which we want to build the satellite.

 #### Using Docker

-To use a docker image to build your micro-service, implement the `docker` key with its configuration options :
+To use a docker image to build your satellite, implement the `docker` key with its configuration options :

 - `from` : determines the image on which your code will run
 - `workdir` : define the working directory of a Docker container